 These snakes will also eat a range of other prey, including rodents, birds, or sometimes other snakes.

-Foxes are small to medium-sized omnivores that are well known for their bushy tail and long snout.
-They have a thick coat that is generally brown, red, grey, or white.
+Foxes are small to medium-sized omnivores that are well known for their bushy tails and long snouts.
+They have thick coats that are generally brown, red, grey, or white.
 They measure 35 to 40 inches long from nose to tail, and the adults usually weigh between 7 and 15 pounds.
 Squirrels are a common meal for foxes, who will hunt for them on the ground or even in the trees, using their speed and amazing agility to catch them.
 They are even known to dig into a squirrel’s nest to get to the young and vulnerable squirrel babies for a quick and easy meal.

-Being omnivorous, foxes have a rather varied diet, including things such as other rodents, rabbits, birds, berries, fruit, and vegetation.
+Being omnivorous, foxes have a rather varied diet, including other rodents, rabbits, birds, berries, fruit, and vegetation.